 This is also the case for petroleum exploration and production, except where a petroleum exploration licence was in force immediately prior to proclamation of the park.
 In this case, the proclamation may allow application for a production licence without approval of the Minister for Environment and Water.

 Many recent additions to the reserve system have been made under joint proclamations, which allow existing rights to continue and future rights to be acquired.
 This means that there are some parks where access may be available to some parcels of land but not others within the park due to existing tenure.

 The 1987 amendments to section 34 of the National Parks and Wildlife Act 1972 provided, amongst other matters, for a new multiple-use classification of reserve called the regional reserve.
 This classification provides for the conservation of wildlife and the natural or historic features of the land while, at the same time, permitting use of its natural resources.

 Petroleum and mineral exploration activity may take place provided that they are subject to controls consistent with the management plan for the reserve.
 Mineral and petroleum exploration licence applications for areas within regional reserves are processed by the Department for Energy and Mining but must be referred to the Minister for Environment and Water for comment.
 Exploration work programs are discussed with the Department for Environment and Water as a matter of policy.

-Under section 40(a) of the National Parks and Wildlife Act 1972, the Ministers may enter into an agreement with the holder of a petroleum exploration licence granted in relation to land that is, or has become, a regional reserve which imposes conditions limiting or restricting the exercise of rights under the tenement by the holder of the tenement and by his or her successors in title.
+Under section 40(a) of the National Parks and Wildlife Act 1972, the Ministers may enter into an agreement with the holder of a petroleum exploration licence granted in relation to land that is, or has become, a regional reserve which imposes conditions limiting or restricting the exercise of rights under the licence by the holder of the licence and by his or her successors in title.